 - Sleep patterns, such as difficulty sleeping through the night, waking early, sleeping too much

-- Physical well-being, such as decreased energy, greater fatigue, changes in appetite, weight changes, aches, pain, headaches, increased cramps.
+- Physical well-being includes decreased energy, greater fatigue, changes in appetite, weight changes, aches, pain, headaches, and increased cramps.

 Also, some types of depression are unique to females, such as: